edean11/3Datajs/README.md

 Each data point's name, color and size properties may be called anything the user desires and more properties of any nature may be added to each object.
 The only hard coded property name is the links property as described above.

 ###### Sample Options Object
-> All available options are included below, but only the bold
+> All available options are included below, but the only required
-> properties are required (unless otherwise specified)
+> property is positioningType and any associated sub-requirements
+> for that positioningType

 ```
 options = {